cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 CloudNativePG provides a set of basic monitoring queries for PostgreSQL that can be integrated and adapted to your context.

+### Grafana dashboard

+CloudNativePG comes with a Grafana dashboard that you can use as a base to monitor all critical aspects of a PostgreSQL cluster, and customize.

 ### Standard output logging of PostgreSQL error messages in JSON format

 Every log message is delivered to standard output in JSON format.
 The first level is the